Are you looking for a free baby blanket pattern to crochet?

 The last stitch is a SINGLE CROCHET in the last chain space.
 Please note that you are crocheting only in the chain spaces throughout this project and it creates that woven look of the moss stitch.
 Very easy for beginners and relaxing for an experienced crocheter!

-That’s it – now you know how to crochet a very easy beginner-friendly Moss Stitch!
+That’s it – now you know how to crochet a stylish baby blanket using easy beginner-friendly Moss Stitch!

 Moss Stitch Crochet Pattern Explained

-Here is a written pattern for this baby blanket project:
+Here is a written crochet pattern for this baby blanket project:

 CH – chain